It is cancer characterized by a significant increase in white blood cells (leukocytes) in the circulation or bone marrow.

 A course of treatment will consist of a series of chemotherapy doses followed by a break for healthy cells to recover.

-Chemotherapy is usually given as a combination of drugs which, for lymphoid leukemia, will usually include steroids.
+Chemotherapy is usually given as a combination of drugs that will usually include steroids for lymphoid leukemia.

 The steroids used to treat lymphoid leukemia are a laboratory-made version of chemicals produced naturally by the body.

-Treatment side effects also vary between different types of treatment and different patients.
+Treatment side effects also vary between different types of treatment and other patients.

 In some cases, leukemia or its treatments can cause serious problems.